In some cases, when you sell Agricultural Land – it may be entirely exempt from income tax or it may not be taxed under the head Capital Gains –

 When you have sold an agricultural land which does not meet any of the above exemption criteria, here are the

-Conditions you need to meet under Section 54B for claiming exemption from Capital Gains –
+1. Conditions you need to meet Under Section 54B for claiming exemption from Capital Gains

-- The exemption is available to an Individual or an HUF.
+- The exemption is available to an Individual or a HUF.

 - The land which is being sold must have been used for agricultural purposes by the individual or his parents or by the HUF for a period of 2 years immediately before the date of transfer.